stormpath/stormpath-documentation/source/accnt_mgmt.rst

   Account Linking Policies can be associated with either an Application or Organization.

-Because the Policy is enabled, and because the Federation Directory is the default Account Store, if you send a Login Attempt with either of these Accounts (for example with a POST to ``/loginAttempts``), then the Account that you get back will the Picard Account.
+Because the Account Linking Policy is enabled, and because the Cloud Directory is the default Account Store, if you send a Login Attempt with either of these Accounts, then the Account that you get back will the default Account Store's Picard Account.
 In other words: If you log in with the Picard Account credentials, Stormpath will return the Picard Account, and if you log in with the Locutus Account credentials, Stormpath will still return the Picard Account.

 This is because Stormpath traverses the Account Links for the Account that is logging-in to see if a linked Account exists in the Application's default Account Store.
 Because Picard is in the default Account Store, Stormpath still just returns the Picard Account.
 However, the Locutus Account is not in the default Account Store, but is linked to the Picard Account which is in the default Account Store, so the Picard Account is returned.